How We Helped Bison Make a Huge Comeback

 Earthjustice is using its legal skills to make possible the vision of a great American bison comeback.

-In the 19th century, white settlers and market hunters hunted bison nearly to extinction.
+In the 19th century, white settlers and hunters brought bison nearly to extinction.

 Yellowstone National Park, one of the last havens for wild bison, contained about two dozen individuals, the last wild bison in the United States.
 Together, they carried the fate of the entire species on their broad shoulders.